 We have an article that covers every single show on Apple TV+, along with all the shows (and movies) currently being made for the service.
 Read: What's on Apple TV+.

-When Apple launched Apple TV+ there were only a few shows including The Morning Show, See, and For All Mankind, but in the months that have followed more and more shows have been added such as Mythic Quest: Raven's Banquet, Ted Lasso and Trying (which are our three top picks).
+When Apple launched Apple TV+ there were only a few shows including The Morning Show, See, and For All Mankind, but in the months that have followed more and more shows were added such as Mythic Quest, Ted Lasso and Trying (which are our three top picks).

 However, when you consider the huge catalogues of content being offered by the likes of Netflix, Amazon Prime, Disney and so on, you can understand why people feel like they aren't really getting much for their money from Apple (even if they're taking advantage of a free trial).